phetsims/wave-interference/doc/implementation-notes.md

 * lattice coordinates (integer), with damping regions
 * model metric coordinates (such as cm), corresponding to physical measures

-There is only a single lattice, so all waves are combined and cannot be isolated.
+There is only a single lattice, so all waves are combined and cannot be deconvoluted.
 The light panel cannot show multiple colors at the same time.

 Pseudocode from the Java Wave Interference Model: